 }

-Redfox Security is a diverse network of expert security consultants with a global mindset and a collaborative culture.
+At Redfox Cybersecurity, we’re a global network of expert consultants passionate about helping organizations strengthen their security posture.
 If you are looking to improve your organization’s security posture, contact us today to discuss your security testing needs.
 Our team of security professionals can help you identify vulnerabilities and weaknesses in your systems and provide recommendations to remediate them.

 Redfox Cyber Security Inc.